BroadcomMFD/broadcom-product-scripts/endevor/ServiceNow-Interface/README.md

 # ServiceNow interface to Endevor

 ## Overview
 Items in this folder are objects that serve as examples for interfacing Endevor with ServiceNow.
-This interface assumes that the automated activity begins in Endevor.
+They assume that the automated activity begins in Endevor.

 ## An Alternative not Covered Here